PinoyBloon/CRUD-app/README.md

 node -v
 ```

 You don't know how to install?
-Easy. go to [this](https://tecadmin.net/install-nodejs-with-nvm-on-windows/) website, read from start to finish.
+Easy, go to [this](https://tecadmin.net/install-nodejs-with-nvm-on-windows/) website, read from start to finish.

 ## How to use